dthusian/spells-mod/doc/std20.md

 ## Instructions

 Instructions are of the form `[<slot> = ] <instruction> [<argument 1>] [<argument 2>] ...`.
+Comments are any line that starts with `#`.
+You cannot put a comment after an instruction on the same line.

 Instructions are listed as `name` followed by parameters.
 `<x: T>` indicates a parameter named `x`, with type `T`.